Privacy Policy — Grok Automate

 debuggerThe reason for the yellow "Grok Automate started debugging this browser" bar at the top of grok.com while the extension is running.
 Grok's TipTap/ProseMirror editor and React form-state only accept trusted keyboard input — synthetic events fired by a normal content script are ignored, which leaves the queue stuck.
 The Chrome DevTools Protocol is the only way to type prompts and press Enter in a way Grok's React state actually sees.
 We attach the debugger only to grok.com tabs, only while a queue item is processing, and detach automatically (35 s timeout) after each item.
 We never use it on any other site.

-5.1 Authentication (Google Firebase Authentication)
+5.1 Authentication (Google Firebase, on our website)

 • Email + password